 with canned beans

 Steps to make this soup in your Instant Pot: First decide whether you’re going to use dry or canned beans.
 The only real difference is the cook time.
-If you want a meal in 10 minutes choose canned and start at step 4.
+If you want a meal in 10 minutes choose canned and start at step 2 instead.

-When using dry beans you’ll start by rinsing them to remove debris, then add to the pot with 6 cups of water.
+When using dry beans you’ll do the same steps we did when making Chili With Dried Beans.
+You will start by rinsing them to remove debris, then add to the pot with 6 cups of water.
 Push bean setting for 60 minutes followed by a quick release.
-Drain tender beans and set aside for now.
-Add olive oil into pot and set to saute.
+Drain tender beans and set aside, then move to step 2 where you add olive oil into pot and set to saute.

 When hot add the sausage and diced onions, cook this until sausage is no longer pink on outsides.
 Now add all other ingredients except for the kale.
 If you want to add kale add it to the top and gently submerge into the liquid.
 Pressure cook high function for 10 minutes.
 Do a quick release when done, stir, and serve with parmesan cheese on top.